Amid omicron surge, contact tracing is more complicated, officials say

 “It’s moving so quickly, by the time someone gets a test — and we’re having lots of delays with testing — that person probably has gone on to infect others who may have gone on to infect others,” she said.

-With even fully vaccinated residents infected and, in some cases, getting sick enough to be hospitalized, public health experts say it’s even more vital for area residents to get tested five days after a potential exposure and follow federal guidelines to prevent additional infections if they learn they’ve come into close contact with someone who has tested positive.
+With even fully vaccinated residents being infected and, in some cases, getting sick enough to be hospitalized, public health experts say it’s even more vital for area residents to get tested five days after a potential exposure and to follow federal guidelines to prevent additional infections if they learn they’ve come into close contact with someone who has tested positive.

-For the unvaccinated, those guidelines mean a quarantine of at least five days and, then, wearing a mask around others for another five days.
-Those who have been fully vaccinated are encouraged to wear a mask around others for five days and, if they develop symptoms, stay home and isolate.
+For the unvaccinated, those guidelines mean a quarantine of at least five days and then wearing a mask around others for another five days.
+Those who have been fully vaccinated are encouraged to wear a mask around others for five days and, if they develop symptoms, to stay home and isolate.

-Some localities in the Washington region have started to hire more contact tracers and case investigators, the latter whose job is to serve as a first point of government contact for someone who has tested positive and learn about others who were potentially exposed so they could be connected with a contact tracer.
+Some localities in the Washington region have started to hire more contact tracers and case investigators; the latter serve as a first point of government contact for someone who has tested positive to share information about others who were potentially exposed so they can be connected with a contact tracer.

-Maryland plans to hire another 100 contact tracers in the coming weeks, adding to its statewide ranks of 700 inside local health departments with another 400 working at a virtual call center staffed by the NORC research center at the University of Chicago, said Andy Owen, a state health department spokesman.
+Maryland plans to hire another 100 contact tracers in the coming weeks, adding to its statewide ranks of 700 in local health departments, with an additional 400 working at a virtual call center staffed by the NORC research center at the University of Chicago, said Andy Owen, a state health department spokesman.

 The D.C.
-Health Department recently added another 18 case investigators to its Contact Trace Force, totaling 168, while Virginia has maintained its ranks of 1,200 case investigators and contract tracers after hiring more of those workers during the summer’s delta variant surge, officials said.
+Health Department recently added 18 case investigators to its Contact Trace Force, totaling 168, while Virginia has maintained its ranks of 1,200 case investigators and contact tracers after hiring more of those workers during the summer’s delta variant surge, officials said.

-Mostly, area health officials are prioritizing their contact tracing efforts, focusing on hard-hit areas or those in high-risk settings, such as nursing homes and schools, as a way to limit the damage caused by the virus.
-They’re urging other residents who’ve tested positive to inform close contacts about potential exposure on their own as soon as possible, or to use smartphone apps that allow those alerts to go out anonymously.
+Mostly, area health officials are prioritizing their contact tracing efforts, focusing on hard-hit areas or high-risk settings, such as nursing homes and schools, as a way to limit the damage caused by the virus.
+They’re urging other residents who have tested positive to inform close contacts about potential exposure on their own as soon as possible, or to use smartphone apps that allow those alerts to go out anonymously.

-As covid-19 patients fill hospitals, health care workers fight fear and exhaustion. `Here we go again.'
+As covid-19 patients fill hospitals, health-care workers fight fear and exhaustion: 'Here we go again.'

-“If we’re not able to get to people before the quarantine period ends it really doesn’t add anything to help them,” said David Goodfriend, health director in Virginia’s Loudoun County, which has seen more than 800 new cases per day and has 42 contact tracers working full-time or part-time.
+“If we’re not able to get to people before the quarantine period ends, it really doesn’t add anything to help them,” said David Goodfriend, health director in Virginia’s Loudoun County, which has seen more than 800 new cases per day and has 42 contact tracers working full-time or part-time.

 “In addition to that, we’re seeing more and more folks getting tested through home test kits,” he said.
 “So, we don’t ever see those results and are not able to provide appropriate contact tracing.”